-Is the difference between teaching adults and children?
+Is there a difference between teaching adults and children?

-As the Polish teachers this is the question we hear quite often.
-The answer is big YES, but what we need to remember is to never kill an inner child in an adult.
-What does it mean for a teacher who gives Polish classes for foreigners?
+As Polish teachers this is a question we hear quite often.
+The answer is an emphatic YES, but what we need to remember is to never suppress an adult’s “inner child.”
+What does that mean for the person who teaches Polish lessons to foreigners?

 First of all

 Have fun!
-If your students have fun during the Polish course, there is bigger possibility they’ll love the language (even if it’s Polish).
+If your students have fun during the Polish course, there is better chance that they’ll love the language (even if it’s Polish).

-Bring the games to the lessons, funny and interesting materials, don’t kill the students motivation with a tons of grammar every time.
-Of course grammar is super important, especially in Polish language, but it can’t be all lesson about that!
+Bring games to the lessons, provide funny and interesting materials, don’t kill the students’ motivation by constantly overwhelming them with grammar.
+While grammar is extremely important, particularly in the Polish language, lessons can’t be all about that!

-Don’t be too serious.
-Remember, your students are human beings, who have lots of work, everyday chores, lots on their minds and very often are super tired.
-They have bosses, deadlines and lot of different things which cause stress.
-They don’t need another person who stress them out.
+Lighten up.
+Remember, your students are human beings who have work, daily responsibilities, a lot on their minds, and are very often extremely tired.
+They have bosses, deadlines, and host of different factors which can cause stress.
+They don’t need another person to add to that.

 Fourth and last

 Motivation!
-Adults have different attitude to learning language than a children.
-Also a motivation is different.
-If you are Polish teacher ask about the reasons they want to study Polish language.
-You can’t teach the same way person who want to get Polish language certificate, stay in Poland forever and work using the Polish language and the person who is going to stay in Poland for only 2-3 years and just want to socialize with community.
-If you confuse the goals, you’ll fail and you’ll kill the joy of learning Polish language!
+Adults have a different attitude toward learning a language than children, so their motivation is also different.
+If you are Polish teacher, ask your students the reasons they want to study the Polish language.
+The approach for teaching a person hoping to get a Polish language certificate, stay in Poland and work using that language, is far different from the one used for the person who is going to stay in Poland for only two or three years and just wants to socialize within the community.
+If you confuse the goals, you’ll not only fail, you’ll stifle the joy of learning the Polish language!

-All this above are advice based on experience in teaching Polish as a foreign language.
-But they’re universal and can be adjust to any language you teach.
+The bits of advice shown above are based on our experience in teaching Polish as a foreign language.
+But they’re universal and will be common to any language you teach.